ethanbrandt/doodle-deck/doodle-deck-vault/initial-concept.md

 - Game Rules (These can affect & change most every basic rule)
 - Damage / Health Values (The two numbers in the bottom right)

-Every turn, each Card gets 1 Action which can be used to:
+Every turn, each Unit gets 1 Action which can be used to:
 	Attack the card directly across from them (unless otherwise specified in the Card's Game Rules) Move 1 position over (unless otherwise specified in the Card's Game Rules) Invoke Game Rules that require an action

-When the Card's Action is used up, it cannot take another action until the player's (who owns the card) next turn (unless specified by the Game Rules)
+When the Unit's Action is used up, it cannot take another action until the player's (who owns the card) next turn (unless specified by the Game Rules)

-Card Health and Actions are reset at the beginning the player's turn
+Unit Health and Actions are reset at the beginning the player's turn

 #### Attacking & Defending
-When a player attacks with a Card, if there is a Card directly across from the attacking Card, that Card is attacked, otherwise the enemy player is attacked
+When a player attacks with a Unit, if there is a Unit directly across from the attacking Unit, that Unit is attacked, otherwise the enemy player is attacked

-If a Card attacks another card, they both do damage to each other's Health equal to their Damage Ex.
+If a Unit attacks another card, they both do damage to each other's Health equal to their Damage Ex.
 	(Damage / Health)
 	A(1 / 5) attacks B(2/ 3)
 	A takes 2 damage and now has 3 Health => A(1/3 {MAX 5})
 	B takes 1 damage and now has 2 Health => B(2/2 {MAX 3})

-When a Card's Health reaches 0, they are sent to their Graveyard
+When a Unit's Health reaches 0, they are sent to their Graveyard

 #### Moving
-When a player moves a Card to an adjacent slot
+When a player moves a Unit to an adjacent slot
 	If there is no Card in that slot, the Card is moved to that slot If there is a Card in that slot, the Cards swap slots